-- Describe how-through specific examples and commitments -required partners will assure the physical accessibility of the comprehensive one-stop center(s) and any designated affiliate sites or specialized centers, including the following: - o The designated service location layout supports a culture of inclusiveness - The location is recognizable in a high-traffic area - Access to public transportation is available within reasonable walking distance - The location of a dedicated parking lot, with parking lot spaces closest to the door designated for individuals with disabilities

-☑ Please affirm that the local one-stop system will comply with all federal and State physical inclusiveness and accessibility requirements, including the Americans with Disabilities Act (ADA) of 1990, Section 188 of WIOA, the Illinois Accessibility Code, the most recent ADA standards for Accessible Design and the Uniform Federal Accessibility Standards, and all other applicable statutory and regulatory requirements.
+- Describe how-through specific examples and commitments-required partners will assure the physical accessibility of the comprehensive one-stop center(s) and any designated affiliate sites or specialized centers, including the following: - o The designated service location layout supports a culture of inclusiveness. - The location is recognizable in a high-traffic area. - Access to public transportation is available within reasonable walking distance. - The location includes a dedicated parking lot, with parking lot spaces closest to the door designated for individuals with disabilities. - The agreed-upon plan for addressing waiting lines outside of the one-stop center entrance. - ☑ Please affirm that the local one-stop system will comply with all federal and State physical inclusiveness and accessibility requirements, including the Americans with Disabilities Act (ADA) of 1990, Section 188 of WIOA, the Illinois Accessibility Code, the most recent ADA standards for Accessible Design and the Uniform Federal Accessibility Standards, and all other applicable statutory and regulatory requirements. - ☑ Please affirm that facilities are accessible during business hours to customers in accordance with the local area's security and staffing plan.